 The TESOL team believes that teaching English is a rewarding and interesting career, and we are proud that, in the last 15 years, the majority of students on the TESOL course leave University as highly employable graduates who have a variety of employment opportunities, from teaching in the language school abroad to taking a PGCE in order to teach in the state sector in the UK.

 We work hard to gain the knowledge, skills and confidence you need in order to start becoming effective, reflective teacher of language.
 We enjoy teaching students of all ages, nationalities and backgrounds about how language works and how languages are learned, and love introducing students to the skills needed to teach English effectively.

 By gradually introducing you to the core concepts of TESOL, we aim to build your confidence in the classroom.
 We introduce key ideas about language teaching and learning, and knowledge about language systems.
 In your second year of study, you are required to do a work placement, which gives you the opportunity of working with a group of learners over a period of weeks.

 We have recently redesigned our TESOL course to make it more relevant to the students who come to study at the University of Wolverhampton and to offer you a wider range of career opportunities once you finish your degree.
 There is also the option to do a year abroad.

 If you like why and how we run our TESOL programme, come and join us at the University of Wolverhampton.

 Each course at the University of Wolverhampton is externally assessed by an examiner from another Higher Education institution in the country.
 These are the most recent comments from external examiners about the TESOL programme:

-The teaching destinations of our 2012 graduates include: Russia, Spain, Japan and Wolverhampton.
-Other graduates are going on to further study at the University of Wolverhampton and the University of Warwick.
+Other graduates have gone on to postgraduate study at the University of Wolverhampton and the University of Birmingham.